zzzprojects/learn-orm/tutorials/csharp-tutorial/switch-statement.md

 In the above example, the multiple labels are implemented using case statements without a break statement.

  - First, the integer value of the expression is calculated and it is 6, then this value is compared to every integer value in the case statements.
- - When a match is found, the code block after it is executed.
+ - When a match is found, the code blocks after it is executed.
  - If no match is found, the default block is executed.

 The above example displays the following output.